class

 If the display of surface does not support per-surface beeps,

-emits a short beep on the display just as Gdk::Display#beep
+emits a short beep on the display just as Gdk::Display#beep.

 The context is disconnected from any particular surface or surface.

-If the creation of the Gdk::GLContext
+If the creation of the Gdk::GLContext failed, error will be set.

-Before using the returned Gdk::GLContext
+Before using the returned Gdk::GLContext, you will need to

-call Gdk::GLContext#make_current
+call Gdk::GLContext#make_current or Gdk::GLContext#realize.

 Create a new Cairo surface that is as compatible as possible with the given surface.